 - Code of Conduct

+- Environmental policy

+- Procurement policy

+- Food Safety and Quality policy

 - Supplier Code of Conduct

-- Environmental policy

-Procurement policy

 - Anti-Corruption Guidelines

-Whistleblowing policy

-- Procurement policy

-- Product and Quality policy
+- Whistleblowing policy

 We also practice corporate due diligence by addressing responsible sourcing management, strategic risk assessment and anti-corruption as an example.
 We comply with all relevant legislation and engage in analysis and guidance with subsidiaries on common market conditions.